GiackAloZ/AcousticWaveCPML.jl/README.md

 A Julia package for solving acoustic wave propagation in 2D and 3D on multi-xPUs using CPML boundary conditions.

 _WIP: this package will also provide functionalities to compute gradients with respect to velocities using the adjoint method and residuals from available data.
-Checkpointing features will also allow to compute gradients without running out of memory._
+Checkpointing features will also allow computing gradients without running out of memory._

 ## Introduction and motivation